 the benefits of his sacrifice,

 and also daily endeavour

 to follow the blessed steps of his most holy life;

 through the same Jesus Christ our Lord.
 Amen.

 We thank God for what we have and pray for what we need.

-Today we pray for ourselves, that God would increase our faith.
-In our local church, we ask God to be good managers of the resources given to our parish by previous generations.
-In our world, we pray for people looking for work in our local community.
+Today we pray for ourselves, that God would lead us to love our neighbours as much as we care for ourselves.
+In our local church, we ask God to help us grow in our faith, hope and love.
+In our world, we pray for all who serve in the political life of our area.
 We remember before God those who have asked for our prayers, or who are in need of them.